charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 Install the [Docker Community Edition](https://docs.docker.com/install/linux/docker-ce/ubuntu/) on Ubuntu.

 Take a snapshot of Pristine Lubuntu before installing Docker.
+On Lubuntu, that should be **Start | Leave | Logout**.

 Run the script found on your hard drive in **JsObjects/Utilities/InstallScripts**:

 - [DockerInstall][dkin]

+After running this script, be sure to logout and then log in again.

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/N9jWhYaOrPs?ecver=2" width="640" height="360" frameborder="0" gesture="media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>